lpurdy01/crypto-knowledge-map/notes/How_to_Setup_an_Exchange_Account.md

 1["What is an Exchange"]-->0{"How to Setup an Exchange Account"}
 2["Passwords Logins 2 Factor Authentication"]-->0{"How to Setup an Exchange Account"}
-0{"How to Setup an Exchange Account"}-->3["What is Self Custody"]
+0{"How to Setup an Exchange Account"}-->3["What is Self Custody"] click 1 "../What_is_an_Exchange" "What is an Exchange" click 2 "../Passwords_Logins_2_Factor_Authentication" "Passwords Logins 2 Factor Authentication" click 3 "../What_is_Self_Custody" "What is Self Custody"
 ```